jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Each attribute has **attribute points** (or AP) equal to the size of its **attribute die** (or AD).
 Harm subtracts points and healing recovers them.

-When an attributes AP is depleted, reduce its AD by one and refill its now lessened AP.
+When an attribute's points are depleted, reduce its die by one and gain the new die's points.
 Each time your attribute is reduced in such a way, gain a **wound**--a lasting mark or sign of your struggle.

 When an attribute is reduced below d4, roll on the death table.
-Regardless of the outcome, tests can no longer be made using that attribute and it has no AP.
+Regardless of the outcome, tests can no longer be made using that attribute and it always has zero points.

 d4|Death Result
 :--|---